wtsi-hgi/yascp/usage.md

         file_paths_10x-*FPR_0pt01
 ```

+###2. existing_cellsnp
+You can avoid running cellsnp multiple times if you have complete or partial cellsnp results.
-2. existing_cellsnp = '' - If you specify a path to partial cellsnp files these will be captured in the pipeline and utilised in downstream processes, and cellsnp will work only with the files that haven't yet been run:
+If you specify a path to cellsnp files in the input declaration config file, cellsnp will work only with the files that haven't yet been run:

 ``` console
 params{